A vanishing theorem in Siefring's intersection theory: Background on Siefring's intersection theory

-The self intersection problem mentioned before that arises when an end approaches a multiple cover of an orbit and when multiple ends of the same curve approaches the same orbit can be characterized using asymptotic self intersection indices $\delta_{\infty}(\tilde{u}; z)$ and $\delta_{\infty}([\tilde{u}; z], [\tilde{v}; w])$ respectively.
+The self intersection problem alluded to in the opening paragraph of the paper, which arises when an end approaches a multiple cover of an orbit and when multiple ends of the same curve approaches the same orbit can be characterized using asymptotic self intersection indices $\delta_{\infty}(\tilde{u}; z)$ and $\delta_{\infty}([\tilde{u}; z], [\tilde{v}; w])$ respectively.
 The purpose of this section is to describe the features of these indices without getting into the details of defining these indices.
-These quantities are defined using the expansion of the asymptotic representative described below.
+These quantities are defined using the expansion of the asymptotic representative described below.\\

 \begin{theorem} \cite[Theorem~2.2]{Siefinter2008} Given $\gamma:=\gamma_z^{m_z}=\gamma_w^{m_w}$, the difference of the asymptotic representatives $(U,\phi)$ and $(V,\psi)$ can be written as

 where $e$ is an eigenvector of the asymptotic operator $A_{\gamma,J}$ with eigenvalue $\lambda < 0$ and $r$ satisfies